doublesecretagency/craft-googlemaps/docs/dynamic-maps/twig-php-methods.md

 If you are working in Twig, you can use curly braces to output the map directly.

-#### `init`
+#### Arguments

+ - `init` (_bool_) - Allows the map to be automatically rendered via JavaScript, after the `<div>` element has first been loaded onto the page via Twig.
 Set to `true` by default.
-Allows the map to be automatically rendered via JavaScript, after the `<div>` element has first been loaded onto the page via Twig.

     Setting this to `false` will prevent the JavaScript `init` method from automatically firing.
-You will be responsible for triggering a map render at some point in the future via the JavaScript `init` method.
+You will be responsible for [initializing](/dynamic-maps/javascript-methods/#init-mapid-null) the map at some point in the future.

 #### Returns

  - A new `Twig\Markup` object.
 This can be output directly using Twig's curly brace syntax (`{{ }}`).

+---
+---

 ## `getDna()`